PythonDecorator/Master-Typing/README.md

 ![Master Typing Demo00.gif](demo%2FMaster%20Typing%20Demo00.gif)

 - **Download the One file .exe file from the dist folder**
-- **You don't need to install anything, just download, click and start playing.**
+- **You don't need to install anything, just download and start typing**

 <br />